SBML Development Process

 SBML has been, and continues to be, developed in collaboration with an international community of researchers and software developers.
 As with many other projects, the primary mode of interaction between members is electronic mail.
-Discussions about SBML language development take place on the mailing list email@example.com; discussions about SBML software and interoperability experiences take place on firstname.lastname@example.org.
-A web browser-based interface to the lists is available at http://sbml.org/Forums/.
+Discussions about SBML language development take place on firstname.lastname@example.org; discussions about SBML software and interoperability experiences take place on email@example.com.

 As a general principal, discussions that have an impact on SBML development are conducted in public as much as possible, either at workshops or over one of the SBML mailing lists.
-All messages to the mailing lists are publicly archived at http://sbml.org/Forums/ as well as in secondary archives produced by the Mailman software running the lists.
+All messages to the mailing lists are publicly archived, with links at http://sbml.org/Forums/.
 The public discussions and archives improve transparency, provide a public record of arguments and reasoning, and stimulate the broader community.
 Written text also helps bridge language barriers, because written text is often easier to understand than speech for non-native English speakers.

 The records of discussions and materials presented and produced at the various SBML workshops (the Forums, Hackathons, and focused workshops) are made publicly available from the SBML.org website.
 The SBML Team is responsible for organizing, collecting and managing the workshop materials.

 A public issue tracking system is available for anyone to report issues with SBML specifications, request feature changes, and request packages for SBML Level 3 development.
-The history of issues and records of actions are publicly available for greater transparency and accountability on the part of the SBML Editors and SBML Team.
+The history of issues and records of actions are publicly available to support transparency and accountability on the part of the SBML Editors and SBML Team.